-Officers that patrol the campus are primarily responsible for building security, event security and enforcement of parking and traffic regulations.
+Safety Officers that patrol the campus are primarily responsible for providing first aid services, conducting residence hall checks, event walkthroughs, and enforcement of parking and traffic regulations.
+Safety Officers work closely with our armed security officers to ensure the best safe response to any situation on campus.

-Officers also are required to attend mandatory in-service training throughout the year to enable them to perform more efficiently and more safely.
-Non-armed safety officers work closely with our armed officers to ensure the best response and safety to any situation on campus.
+Officers also are required to attend varying mandatory in-service training throughout the year to enable them to perform more efficiently and safer with community partners.

 Prescott Campus Safety & Security has operated a bike patrol since the Summer of 2018.
 Bike patrol members complete the same five day Law Enforcement Bicycle Association (LEBA class A) course as the Prescott Police bicycle unit.
 Our Cannondale Trail 5.1 bicycles are specially prepared for us by High Gear Bike Shop in Prescott.
 Bikes are a great way for us to interact with our campus community and a very quick means to respond to the inner campus.